Draft Local Plan consultation

 HMOs include:

 A household refers to members of the same family (including aunts, uncles, nieces, nephews, cousins).
 It also includes partners living together, plus members of their respective families.
+Second cousins are not considered part of the same household under the Housing Act 2004 and are therefore excluded from the definition of "family" for HMO purposes.

 For example: